AdobeDocs/experience-platform.en/help/sources/connectors/marketing-automation/pathfactory.md

 ### How to Obtain Credentials and Access Tokens {#gather-credentials}

-To connect PathFactory to your Platform, you must provide the following credentials:
+To connect PathFactory to Experience Platform, you must provide the following credentials:

 | Credential | Description | Endpoint |
 | --- | --- | --- |